VRCWizard/TTS-Voice-Wizard/README.md

 # How to get Text in VRChat
 - You can now use the new VRChat Chatboxes by default <br />
-    -  Make sure to turn on OSC from the VRChat radial menu
+    -  Make sure to turn on OSC from the VRChat radial menu <br />
+    -  Currently you must opt into vrchats beta to use this feature <br />